yenchenlin/old-blog/_posts/2016-06-09-difference-between-float64-and-float64_t.markdown

 date:   2016-06-08 18:52:21 -0500
 categories: GSoC
 comments: true
+excerpt: "I will discuss the a common question when reading Cython code."
 ---

 If you are a newcomer to Cython just like me, it is probably that you will be confused by the usage time of `np.float64_t` and `np.float64`.